 A Brief History

 On June 7, 1942, the Battle of Midway ended, changing the balance of power in Pacific.
 Afterwards, the Japanese were on the defensive and the allies (mostly Americans) were on the offensive for the rest of the war.
 The US Navy has won many great victories, and here we list 10 that we think are among the greatest.
-Which victories would you add to the list?
 (Note: Army-Navy football games do not count!)

 10. Navy 24- Army 0, 1890.